insyncsolutions/appseconnectdocs/_posts/Transformation/Mapping Techniques/Getting-started/2021-11-02-getting-started-with-mapping.md

 title: "Getting Started"
 toc: true
 description: "Mapping provides a visual interface where one can map data coming from an API to another using our platform."
-keywords: "Structure of Mapping, Attribute of Mapping"
+keywords: "Structure of Mapping, Attribute Mapping"
 tag: developers
 category: "Transformation"
 menus: